j-gillespie-dna/j-gillespie-dna.github.io/05-CCC.md

 <img src="05-CCC_files/figure-html/vis_path-1.png" width="672" />

 Finally, we can explore the "centrality" of a network.
 This tells us which nodes are active in the most pathways and therefore could be more "important".
-The calculation is done with “netAnalysis_computeCentrality” and visualized with `netAnalysis_signalingRole_network` (Figure 9).
+The calculation is done with “netAnalysis_computeCentrality” and visualized with `netAnalysis_signalingRole_network`.

 ``` r